Frequently Asked Questions

 - Labor rights

 The Journal explores these themes individually and relationally.
 In addition, the Journal has a special and timely interest in illuminating macro trends redefining the global investment sphere, such as the growing economic and industrial importance of emerging markets, or the continuing trends of resource scarcity and degradation.

-Q: What constitutes environmental investing?
+Q: What is environmental investing?

-A: The Journal defines environmental investing as market-based initiatives that attempt to solve the challenges and capture the opportunities arising from societal interest in limiting environmental damage while boosting economic returns.
+A. The Journal defines environmental investing as market-based initiatives that attempt to solve the challenges and capture the opportunities arising from societal interest in limiting environmental damage while boosting economic returns.
 In general, a taxonomy of environmental investing would include these five major categories (often with substantial cross-over between categories):

-- Clean technologies (clean transportation, clean power, and energy storage and energy efficient technologies)
+- Clean technologies (clean transportation, clean power, and energy storage, and energy-efficient technologies)

 - Sustainable property

 - Land use, agriculture, and forestry (including payment-for-ecosystem services)

 - Pollution (water and air quality, waste management)

 Q: What is the approval process for submissions?